 If this sounds like you, I completely get it.
 I’ve suffered from anxiety and depression for years, even before I started drinking excessively.
 Everything you are feeling right now is normal.
 Fortunately, I have some good news for you.

-Whether or not you want to hear or believe it right now, I want to reassure you that it doesn’t last forever.
-It will get better and I’m going to give you some tips, resources, and suggestions for how to help yourself out of your current depressive episode.
+Depression after quitting alcohol is common, but it doesn’t last forever.
+It will get better, and I’m going to give you some tips, resources, and suggestions for how to help yourself out of your current depressive episode.

 First and foremost, if you are experiencing depression right now, you need to see a mental health specialist.
-The vast majority of people cannot DIY their own mental health recovery.
-I’m going to give you things that will SUPPLEMENT proper therapy and counseling.
+The tools and strategies here are intended to supplement your treatment plan with your healthcare provider.

-If you’re not sure if you’re depressed, you can take this quiz from Depression.org to see if there’s a problem.
-Chances are there is.
+If you’re unsure if you’re depressed, you can take this quiz from Depression.org to see if a call to your doctor is in order.

-If you do not have access to in-person mental health counseling or a similar program, then I recommend using online talk therapy AND seeing a general practitioner to discuss medication options.
-You may or may not need medication, but depending on the severity of your condition, you need to seek advice from a trained, medical professional.
+You may or may not need medication, but depending on the severity of your condition, you need to seek advice from a trained medical professional.

 Together, you can make a decision about your care.

-Talk Space is a great option for online therapy if you can’t do in-person.
+BetterHelp is a great option for online therapy if you can’t do it in person.
+I’ve done both and had positive experiences.

 You’ll start off with an assessment with a therapist who will help determine your current needs.
 Be open and honest with this person.
-From there, you select a therapy plan and then get paired with a therapist who is best situated to help you.
+You select a therapy plan from there and then get paired with a therapist who is best situated to help you.

 From there, you’ll get started.

-And honestly, some people do better with online counseling because they feel the platform enables them to be more open than they might otherwise be in-person with a stranger.
-The opposite can be true as well, it just really depends on individual preferences.
+And honestly, some people do better with online counseling because they feel the platform enables them to be more open than they might otherwise be in person with a stranger.
+The opposite can also be true; it depends on individual preferences.

 Why So Many People Suffer From Depression in Sobriety